TonyLHansen/raspberry-pi-safe-off-switch/README.md

 ![Example of Both an Off and Reset Switch on a Raspberry Pi Zero.
 Right angle headers are used for a compact connection.
 The switches are mounted directly onto an Adafruit case.](pictures/raspizero.jpg)

 ## Reset Buttons
-The safe off switch is complementary to a reset switch, Issue 52 of TheMagPi had an excellent article on how to connect a Reset Button.
+The safe off switch is complementary to a reset switch;
+issue 52 of TheMagPi had an excellent article on how to connect a Reset Button.

 A reset button has several uses.
 The primary purpose is to start the Raspberry Pi up again from a powered-off state.
 It is preferred over pulling the power connector out and putting it back in.